Kapendev/parin-website/pages/tour.md

 ```

 If everything is set up correctly,
-there should be an app.d file inside the source folder that looks like this:
+there should be an app.d file inside the generated source folder that looks like this:

 ```d
 import parin;